johsteffens/tbman/README.md

 *Note that most modern platforms employ a flat memory model.
 Very old systems, like early x86 platforms, use a segmented memory model (segment:offset) where only the offset participates in pointer arithmetic.
 On that model tbman would not work correctly.*

-### Leak Detection Tools
+### Debugging Tools
-If you allocate memory and forget to free it, it represents a memory leak.
-Good programming style should not tolerate memory leaks of any kind.

-Some debugging tools (e.g. [valgrind](http://www.valgrind.org)) can detect memory leaks in a program.
+Certain debugging tools (e.g. [valgrind](http://www.valgrind.org)) can analyze the memory integrity of a program.
+One of the methods employed is capturing interactions of the program with the system.

-However, since `tbman_close()` returns all [tbman-pools](#anchor_block-pooling-layer) to the system, a leak might remain undetected by a debugging tool, because it can only analyze your program's interaction with the system.
+Since tbman represents an intermediate layer between your program and the system, effectively reducing system interactions, the tool captures less activity.
+For example, it might not recognize all the boundaries of a single tbman-allocation and can therefore not verify the validity of all types of block-access by the program.
+Since `tbman_close()` returns all [tbman-pools](#anchor_block-pooling-layer) to the system, the tool might also not detect all possible memory leaks.

-Function `tbman_close` checks for leaks and reports them to stderr, which should alleviate the side effect for most practical purposes.
+Function `tbman_close` [checks for leaks](#anchor_integrated_leak_detection) and reports them to stderr, which should alleviate the last side effect for most practical purposes.

-However, you can can create a custom-check in your program by testing `tbman_total_granted_space()` before closing tbman:
+You can can also create a custom-check for leaks in your program by testing `tbman_total_granted_space()` before closing tbman:

 **Example:**
 ```C